 Another great thing about breastfeeding is that it costs the mother nothing more than her bodily labor.
 A breastfeeding mom won’t need to buy any expensive supplies.

 Yes, she might need to purchase breast pads.
-However, these aren’t that pricey, especially when compared to the cost of pumping equipment.
+However, these aren’t that pricey, especially when compared to the cost of a breast pump.

 Furthermore, feeding the baby at the breast is more convenient.
 When you wake up in the middle of the night, it’s much easier to hold your baby to your chest than any other alternative.